Vegeta-yugen/car-ad-ranking-assignment/README.md

     - `Maker` - normalized all lowercase, manufacturer of the car
     - `Year` - The year where the slab was valid
     - `Commission` - the percentage commission earned by the company on a successful sale
-    - `PS` - There is too much variance even within individual models with respect to pricing

 ## Questions (Assume Current Month -  April, 2017)

-Suppose we are dealing with a second hand car sales platform like OLX or Car Bazaar.com.
-Where anyone who wants to sell his/her car can post an advertisement.
-Other users can browse different advertisements and buy a second hand car.
-The company will generate revenue based on commission from sales of cars.
-The company currently has `~25k` advertisements in the inventory data. **The end objective of the exercise is to create a ranked list of car advertisements in the current inventory which would optimize revenue for the company. **

 ### Please note:
 1. Quality of answers is very important to us.
 Writing optimized codes is a key parameter in evaluation.